freqtrade/freqtrade/docs/strategy-advanced.md

 merged_frame = pd.concat(frames, axis=1)
 ```

-### Adjust trade position
+## Adjust trade position

 `adjust_trade_position()` can be used to perform additional orders to manage risk with DCA (Dollar Cost Averaging) for example.

 !!!
+Note
-Tip: The `position_adjustment_enable` configuration parameter must be enabled to use adjust_trade_position callback in strategy.
+    The `position_adjustment_enable` configuration parameter must be enabled to use adjust_trade_position callback in strategy.

 !!!
+Warning
-Warning: Additional orders also mean additional fees.
+    Additional orders also mean additional fees.

 !!!
+Warning
-Warning: Stoploss is still calculated from the initial opening price, not averaged price.
+    Stoploss is still calculated from the initial opening price, not averaged price.

 ``` python
 from freqtrade.persistence import Trade